 - the availability of filtering technology and whether availability has been promoted by the broadcaster

 - the target audience of the channel/station and of the particular programme or segment

 - audience expectations of the channel/station, of the programme or of a particular host or presenter

 - other information available to the audience about the programme, including publicity and promos.

 In general, for free-to-air television, the standard will only apply during times that children are likely to be watching television.
-Usually, this will be up until 8.30pm, or during G and PGR time.
-Broadcasters should also carefully consider children’s interests when determining the level of AO content to be screened during the transition from G or PGR programming into AO time.
+Usually, this will be before and after school up until 8.30pm.
+Broadcasters should also carefully consider children’s interests when determining the level of M content to be screened during the transition from G or PG programming into M, 16 or 18 time.

 There are no prescribed timebands on radio or on pay television as there are on free-to-air television.
 On radio, the standard will generally only apply during times that children are likely to be listening to the radio (for example, before and after school, and usually up until 8.30pm on weekdays, and on weekends).

 On pay television, children’s interests are served through channels specifically targeted at niche audiences, and the availability of filtering technology which allows parents and caregivers to block certain content, which then requires a PIN number to be entered in order to unblock that content.

 We recognise that it is not possible or practicable for broadcasters to shield children from all potentially unsuitable content.
 The objective is to allow broadcasters to broadcast to a wide audience – or in the context of pay television, to offer a wide range of content to niche audiences who choose to subscribe to special channels – while taking reasonable steps to protect children through adequate information for viewers and listeners, and through the availability of filtering technology.
 We expect all broadcasters who utilise filtering technology, or other means of controlling access to broadcast content, to provide information to viewers about the availability of this technology and how to use it.